What turbopuffer Does

 The serverless architecture means there are no servers to provision, scale, or manage.
 You interact with turbopuffer through a REST API, upload vectors, and query them.
 Scaling happens automatically based on your workload.
 Billing is based on storage volume and query count rather than reserved compute capacity.
 This model eliminates both the overprovisioning waste and the capacity planning anxiety of traditional database deployments.

-Production validation at the highest level gives turbopuffer credibility that younger databases rarely achieve.
-Anthropic uses turbopuffer for its AI infrastructure, and Cursor — the most popular AI IDE with over a million paying developers — relies on it for production vector search.
+Production validation at the highest level gives turbopuffer credibility that younger databases rarely achieve. turbopuffer publicly lists Anthropic and Cursor among production customer references for AI infrastructure and vector search workloads.
 These are not experimental deployments; they are core infrastructure handling enormous query volumes from demanding, latency-sensitive applications.

 Query performance is competitive but not class-leading compared to memory-resident databases.
 Object storage adds inherent latency that in-memory engines like Qdrant avoid.
 For applications where sub-10ms p99 latency is a hard requirement, turbopuffer may not meet the threshold.
 For the vast majority of RAG applications and search workloads where 50-100ms latency is acceptable, the cost savings justify the latency trade-off.